 Everyone has noticed how their PCs or laptops slow down considerably over time.
-And in most cases, it is a significant drop in speed.
+And in most cases, it is a significant decline in speed.
 After a while, your computer may reach a point where it is a struggle just to read a DVD.
 So, the first solution comes to mind, is to upgrade your hardware by adding additional RAM.
 Is that upgrading an only way out?

-Is it really possible to speed up your PC without installing Registry clean software and Speeding up PC software?
+Is it really possible to speed up your PC without installing Registry clean software and speeding up PC software?

 Free up disk space